 - Suite passengers also enjoy concierge services: (Disney cruise shore excursions booking, specialty dining-nursery-spa reservations, special requests assistance, private parties/celebrations planning, in-room dining (all main dining room restaurants menus).

-- All balcony rooms feature private veranda with sliding doors and kid-proof locks, deck furniture (2 chairs, 1 small table).
+- All balcony rooms feature a private veranda with sliding doors and kid-proof locks, deck furniture (2 chairs, 1 small table).

 - Royal Suites have master bedroom (plus hidden in the wall double pull-down and single pull-down bed), master bathroom (dual sinks, closet, whirlpool bathtub), large living room, dining area (pantry, wet bar), guest bathroom (shower, sink, WC), floor-ceiling windows, wrap-around private balcony (deck furniture, whirlpool bathtub).

-- Family Verandah / family balcony cabins have 1 queen or 2 twin beds (convertible) and split bathroom.
+- Family Verandah/family balcony cabins have 1 queen or 2 twin beds (convertible) and split bathroom.

 - Ocean-view cabins are with Porthole Window views.